 What to do if you can’t afford to repay your student loan

 Your student loans are repaid automatically through the tax system.
 Deductions should stop once you’ve paid them off.
-If they don’t stop, it’s important you ask for a refund.
+If they don’t stop, it’s important that you ask for a refund.

 Unlike other debts, you don’t have to make repayments if your income drops, so you shouldn’t prioritise paying your student loan over your overdraft or credit cards.

-If you earn below the minimum earnings threshold of £123 a week or something unexpected happens such as losing your job, your student loan repayments will stop automatically until your income reaches the threshold again.
+If you earn below the minimum earnings thresholdOpens in a new window a week or something unexpected happens such as losing your job, your student loan repayments will stop automatically until your income reaches the threshold again.

 If you’re self-employed, you'll need to declare your student loan once a year on your tax return, so your repayments will be based on your total income.

 Remember, student loans do not go on credit files.
 For example, if you’re getting a big loan such as mortgage, lenders will ask if you have one so they can take the debt into account but it shouldn’t prevent you from being able to get a mortgage.